k33m0l/ffxiv-char-data/README.md

 * `cd scraper`
 * `pip install -r requirements.txt`
 * `cd .venv/Lib/site-packages`
+* Copy all files into a directory called `python`
-* Zip the content of the directory
+* Zip the newly created directory (The first file within the zip must be the directory)
 * Upload to S3

 ## Deployment